ADHD-Friendly Tips for Regaining Focus & Productivity

 The ADHD Work Focus Version

-The following tips below will include suggestions and I’ll separate out things I know that can be beneficial to those with ADHD or ADD as well.
+The tips below will include suggestions, and I’ll separate out things I know can be beneficial to those with ADHD or ADD.
 The advice on taking a break, though?
-That applies to everyone so nothing more to note here.
+That applies to everyone, so nothing more to note here.

-One of the biggest challenges to focus is the presence of distractions.
+One of the biggest challenges to focus is the presence of distractions, which can negatively affect your attention span.
 Whether it’s social media, email notifications, or other interruptions, these distractions can make it difficult to stay on task.

 To improve your focus, try to eliminate as many distractions as possible.
 Turn off your phone or set up those fancy new “modes” to your phone, close your email inbox, and log out of social media accounts on your computer.